pbklink/motif-core/etc/motif-core.api.md

 // Warning: (ae-missing-release-tag) "BrokerageAccountHoldingsDataItem" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export class BrokerageAccountHoldingsDataItem extends DataRecordsBrokerageAccountSubscriptionDataItem<Holding> implements BrokerageAccountGroupHoldingList {
+export class BrokerageAccountHoldingsDataItem extends RecordsBrokerageAccountSubscriptionDataItem<Holding> implements BrokerageAccountGroupHoldingList {
     // (undocumented)
     processMessage(msg: DataMessage): void;
 }